karlpokus/feed/README.md

 - let a user input username?
 - add unix pager to ul
 - ~~namespace middleware storage~~
-- namespace new props on single items
-- use this in pype for storage?
-Needs arrow fns for lexical this
 - error handling for http and helpers
 - use Etag for api:s that support them
 - ~~try so api~~